SuperOfficeDocs/superoffice-docs/docs/api/netserver/services/scripting/run-scripts.md

 ---
-# Mandatory fields.
-title: run_scripts       # (Required) Very important for SEO.
+title: Three ways to deploy and run scripts
+uid: run_scripts
-description: Three ways to deploy and run scripts # (Required) Important for SEO.
+description: Three ways to deploy and run scripts
 author: Tony Yates
 so.date: 04.15.2009
 keywords:
-so.topic: howto                # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: onsite              # cloud or onsite
+so.envir: onsite
-so.client: web              # online, web, win, pocket, or mobile
+so.client: web
 ---

 # Three ways to deploy and run scripts